MARCH AT CLUNY

 BULBS

-This month and next the garden comes alive with flowering bulbs.
-There are a number of different species and hybrid snowdrops Galanthus dotted throughout the garden along with their near relative, snowflakes Leucojum vernum.
-There are 2 species of beautiful butter yellow winter aconites Eranthis and the first miniature daffodils Narcissus minor and N. cyclamineus growing happily and can be seen at Nos.
-2 & 10.
-There are many different Crocus along with Cyclamen, Scilla & Muscari especially in the top area of the garden.
-Please also look on the slope behind the house where a number of bulbs are naturalising.
-Towards the end of March, the first Trilliums & Fritillaries should be in flower.
-Look out for white T. ovatum, usually the first to show especially in the bed opposite the car park and T. chloropetalum var giganteum a very large Trillium up to 40cm with highly mottled leaves.
-The first Dog’s Tooth Violets, Erythronium revolutum, should also be in flower by mid-March.
-The large stalks (some over 3 metres) of last year’s seed heads of Cardiocrinum giganteum, the Giant Himalayan Lily, can still be seen in position throughout the garden.
+This month and next the garden is alive with flowering bulbs.
+Early in the month a number of different species and hybrid snowdrops, Galanthus, flower throughout the garden along with their near relative, snowflakes Leucojum vernum.
+There are 2 species of miniature daffodils Narcissus minor which can be seen slowly spreading at No 2 and N. cyclamineus between 17 & 18.
+There are different Crocus along with Cyclamen, Scilla & Muscari especially in the top area of the garden.
+Around the middle of March, the first Trilliums (American Wood Lilies) & Fritillaries should be in flower.
+Look out for white T. ovatum, usually the first to show especially in the bed opposite the car park and T. chloropetalum var giganteum, a very large Trillium up to 40cm, with highly mottled leaves.
+Later in March, the first Dog’s Tooth Violets, Erythronium revolutum, in pink and with recurving petals will be in flower.
+The large stalks (some over 3 metres) are last year’s seed heads of Cardiocrinum giganteum, the Giant Himalayan Lily, which can still be seen in position at the top of the garden.
+They look like similar to Venus Fly Traps!

 HELLEBORES

-The Stinking hellebore or Dungwort Helleborus foetidus, grows prolifically throughout the top half of the garden and has been flowering since early February.
+The Stinking hellebore or Dungwort Helleborus foetidus, grows prolifically throughout the top half of the garden and has been flowering since January.
 The Lenten rose Helleborus orientalis and their subspecies have a large range of flower colour from almost pure white, to pink, to red and some are highly spotted.
 All are very beautiful, lasting many weeks to be followed by attractive seed heads.
-There are other species of hellebore to be found in the garden including H. purpurascens and argutifolius.
+There are other species of hellebore to be found in the garden including H. purpurescens and argutifolius.

 PRIMULAS

-Cluny is famed for its Asiatic primulas.
+Cluny is famed for its Asiatic primula collection.
 Amongst the first to flower is the pale blue-pink Primula hoffmaniana with the unusual feature of propagating by runners with next year’s flowering plants on the end of each runner.
-There is a large carpet of it below the viewing platform on the lawn and below the path at No 19.
-Towards the end of the month rich purple P. bracteosa, pinky-purple P. gracilipes, yellow P. strumosa and the various blues of P. griffithii will all be coming into flower.
+There are large spreading carpets of it around Nos 18 & 19.
+During the month other primulas flowering in damper areas include rich purple P. bracteosa, pink P. scapigera and pinky-purple P. gracilipes.

 TREES & SHRUBS

 Now, before the leaves come onto the trees, is the time to appreciate many of Cluny’s evergreen trees and shrubs and also to be aware of the structure of the garden.
-The first Rhododendrons flower in March but as we can still suffer from severe frosts at this time of year, the flowers often get badly damaged.
-At the far end of the lawn, the Cornelian cherry Cornus mas with its umbels of yellow flowers is in flower for many weeks.
+The first rhododendrons flower in March but as there can still be severe frosts at this time, the flowers can be badly damaged.
 Wonderfully scented evergreen Mahonia is found in different places in the garden.
-A large one is one the left between Nos.
+A large one is on the left between Nos.
 30 & 31.
-Its bright yellow flowers contrast with the dark green sharply toothed leaves.
-The first Daphnes are flowering, particularly D. mezereum and D. laureola the former with pink/purple scented flowers, the latter with yellow-green slightly scented flowers.
+Its bright yellow flowers contrasting with the dark green sharply toothed leaves.
+The first Daphnes begin to flower, particularly D. mezereum and D. laureola the former with pink/purple scented flowers, the latter with yellow-green slightly scented flowers.
+Both are native to the UK.
+Another highly scented low growing shrub with tiny white flowers is Sarcococca hookeriana (sweet box), not easily seen but smelled in many areas of the garden!

 HERBACEOUS PLANTS

-Around Nos.
-18,19,20, there is a large spreading carpet of Pulmonaria or Lungwort with flowers of various hues of purple and blue, and varied amounts of leaf spotting.
-Dotted throughout the garden are clumps of white Cardamine enneaphyla and purple Cardamine pentaphyllos rhizomatous perennials from cooler parts of southern Europe.
-Another European woodland genus slowly increasing in the garden is Hepatica related to Anemone.
-The various species have delicate and beautiful little purple or blue flowers.
+At Nos.
+18, 19 & 20, there is a large spreading carpet of Pulmonaria or Lungwort with flowers of various hues of purple and blue, and varied amounts of leaf spotting.
+Dotted throughout the garden are clumps of white/cream Cardamine enneaphylla (nine leaved toothwort) and purple Cardamine pentaphylla (showy toothwort) rhizomatous perennials from cooler parts of southern Europe.
+Another European woodland genus very slowly increasing in the garden is Hepatica related to Anemone.
+The various species have delicate and beautiful little, white, purple or blue flowers.
+A few different delicate types of Corydalis (Greek for crested lark) can be spotted flowering in blue, white, pink and red.
+Primroses and oxlips will also be flowering later in the month.

 WILDLIFE

 You should easily see one of our resident Red Squirrels.
-They can regularly be found feeding on the bird feeders around the car park area and at this time of year heard running up and down the trees.
+They can regularly be found feeding on the bird feeders around the car park area and at No.5.
+At this time of year, they can often be heard running up and down the trees.
 Please speak to one of us if you have not been lucky enough to see one.
 Going quietly around the garden can be very rewarding.
-There are plenty of garden birds especially on the feeders including various tits as well as a party of 8 Long-tailed Tits, Siskins, Chaffinches, Greenfinches, Blackbirds and Robins.
-The Great-spotted Woodpeckers began drumming in the garden on the 26th February and hopefully it will nest in or close to the garden.
-Elsewhere Song and Mistle Thrushes, and Treecreepers can all be easily seen and are singing their hearts out on mild days.
-We think Wrens have suffered greatly as a result of the two winter weathers.
-Look and listen for Buzzards mewing overhead and quick fly-bys by Sparrowhawks which have been regular visitors to the bird tables throughout the winter.
+There are plenty of garden birds especially on the feeders including various tits, siskins, chaffinches, greenfinches, goldfinches, blackbirds and robins.
+It is great that we now have Nuthatches, frequently heard especially in the mornings or seen at the bird feeders.
+Great-spotted woodpeckers can be heard drumming especially in the top area of the garden while mistle and song thrushes, great and coal tits will be singing their hearts out on mild days.
+Look and listen for buzzards mewing overhead as well as “cronking ravens” or perhaps even a sparrowhawk.
+Treecreepers, goldcrests and bullfinches are resident and often very visible while jackdaws have been guarding their chimney nest sites all winter.
+Stoats are often seen mainly in the top part of the garden.
+Towards the end of the month we hope to see signs of toads and frogs in the garden and the first butterflies.

 MARCH JOBS

-Where open spaces have been created by the loss of trees, we will be planting them up with herbaceous plants and young trees or shrubs.
+We have path repairs to do, gravel to spread and wood to transport up from the bottom half of the garden.
+Any open spaces are being planted up with herbaceous plants such as primulas or meconopsis, and young trees or shrubs.
 We are clearing away dead plant material from the beds and covering them with a layer of 2 to 3 year old leaf mould to suppress weeds and provide nutrients.
-Meanwhile in the potting-room, we are re-potting and splitting up herbaceous plants for sale.
+Elsewhere we are re-potting and splitting up herbaceous plants for sale.
+If you see one of us working in the garden and you have any questions, we would be delighted to answer them, if we can.